 A Bondsman Offers Quick Release

 When you contract with a bondsman, he can get you out fast.
 Since most are available 24 hours a day and seven days a week, bail bondsmen won’t let the grass grow under their feet, or yours.
-A Florida bondsman has experience in the local court system and can move fast, day or night.
+A local bondsman has experience in the local court system and can move fast, day or night.

 A Quick Release Avoids a Worse Situation